 While you do not need an appointment to come by the lab, it helps to schedule a time so we can confirm we can be here to assist you.
 Just email firstname.lastname@example.org and someone will get back to you.

 1. Create Your Video - If you plan on creating an informational video for your coursework, you can click here for a quick start guide that provides some resources, examples and helpful tips on creating videos.

 2. Edit Your Video - The lab in Maher Hall comes with Final Cut Pro X editing software.
 This PDF file will guide you through the basics of video editing along with other how-to resources for the Media Lab.

 You can also watch this video tutorial that will guide you through the process of importing, editing, and exporting your video files.

-2. Compress Your Video - After you finish creating your video, you might need to take your large video file down to a size that can be consumed on the internet by students, staff, and faculty.
-This is helpful if you are uploading a video to Dropbox, Blackboard, Podcast, Streamer, or Tasktream.
+3. Compress Your Video - After you finish creating your video, you might need to take your large video file down to a size that can be consumed on the internet by students, staff or faculty.

 Contact X5943 if you have any questions about any of these resources that relate to your project.